iZUMi-kyouka/tp/docs/UserGuide.md

 * Parameters can be in any order.<br>
   e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.

-* Extra parameters for commands that do not take in parameters such as `help`, `list`, `exit` and `clear` will be ignored.<br>
+* Extra arguments for commands that do not take in parameters such as `help`, `list`, `exit` and `clear` will be ignored.<br>
   e.g. If the user types `help 123`, it will be interpreted as `help`.

-* For PDF versions of the user guide, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.
+* Whe using the PDF versions of the user guide, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.

+* `UUID` vs `INDEX`: `UUID` refers to UUID, which is a randomly-generated, unique identifier to identify a unique recruit.
+UUID is in the form of something like `77da2944-2102-429c-946d-bad6c33c1fe1`. `INDEX` refers to the index number shown to the left of a recruit's name.
+The index number of a recruit can change depending on various factors such as the order that the recruits are sorted, and whether archived recruits are being listed too.

 * The pipe symbol `|` denotes "or".<br>
-  e.g. `view INDEX|UUID` means you can pass in a recruit's id or index for the view command.
+  e.g. `view INDEX|UUID` means you can pass in either a recruit's UUID or index, **but NOT both** for the view command.

-* If any of the data fields contains special characters like `-` or `/`, the command may not be parsed correctly as these characters are used as prefixes in other commands.
+* If any of the data fields contains special characters like `-` or `/`, the **command may not be parsed correctly** as these characters are used as prefixes in other commands.
 Instead, surround the field with quotation marks `"`, `"like this"` to ensure that the data is handled correctly. <br>
   e.g. `add n/"Anne-Marie"` or `add n/"Nurul a/p Rahman"`
   * If within the quotation marks `"` you want to use `\` or `"`, place the character `\` before it to "escape" it, which basically tells the program that you want to input these special characters. <br>
     e.g. `add n/"\"Maria del Carmen\" Pérez"` or `add n/Ned d/"This is a backslash \\"`

 </box>

 <br>